10 Best Outdoor Recess Activities, Fall 2021

 A nature walk around the school building can be an awesome idea for a fall-themed outdoor activity with your kiddos.
 Take in the sights and smells, hang out around a leaf pile, turn over a few rocks, and maybe even pick up an acorn or two!
 Nature walks are fantastic opportunities for your kids to interact with the natural world around them.

-Teachstarter.com has an awesome blog post that provides you with 16 different activities to choose from on your nature walk!
+Teachstarter.com has an awesome blog post that provides you with 16 different fall outdoor games to choose from on your nature walk!

 2. Nature Activity Circuit On The Blacktop/Sidewalk

-Love sensory pathways but also the outdoors?
-The "Nature Activity Circuit" from Fit and Fun Playscapes is a great option if you're looking for something a little more permanent on your blacktop/sidewalk space - or something less permanent, if you're willing to use spray chalk!
+Love sensory pathways but also outdoor recess games?
+The "Nature Activity Circuit" from Fit and Fun Playscapes is a great option if you're looking for something a little more permanent on your blacktop/sidewalk space - or something less permanent, if you're willing to use spray paint!

 Fit and Fun's nature-themed playground stencils come in an easy-to-organize package that includes recess favorites like a snake-themed tiptoe loop and a tightrope, while also adding activities like the crab crawl or jumping logs for sensory development!